 DCS Distinctive Ringing: Activates ringing device of a called terminal so that the user is aware of the type of incoming call before answering it.
-Distinctive Ringing functions in a DCS environment as it does within a System 75.
+Distinctive Ringing functions in a DCS environment as it does within a system.

-DCS Leave Word Calling: Enables System 75 terminal users to leave preprogrammed "call me" messages at other terminals in the DCS network.
+DCS Leave Word Calling: Enables the system terminal users to leave preprogrammed "call me" messages at other terminals in the DCS network.
 Messages can be left by calling, called, or covering users.